 Does SJID provide water and/ or sewer services?
 No. SJID is not involved in the hook-up of potable (piped) water or sewer services.
 Please contact your local municipality for the proper utility service contact.

-The ditch behind/ beside my house needs attention.
+The ditch behind/ beside my house needs attention!
 Your home is probably not located within our District.
 Please see the maps section of our page to determine which district may be of better service to you.
+Our contacts page has phone numbers to contact the appropriate district.

 Who sets the policies for SJID?
 The Board of Supervisors, consisting of three members, are elected on rotational terms by the landowners within the District.
 The Board holds regularly scheduled meetings which are open to the local landowners and potential landowners.
 If you have an item you would like included on the agenda, please contact the Disctrict Administrator no less than two weeks prior to the next Board meeting.
 An annual landowners meeting is held in the Spring.
 Please see our calendar page for the current meeting schedule.